navanchauhan/navanchauhan.github.io/Content/posts/2023-02-08-Interact-with-siri-from-the-terminal.md

 ---
 date: 2023-02-08 17:21
 description: Code snippet to interact with Siri by issuing commands from the command-line.
-tags: Tutorial, Code-Snippet, Python, Siri, macOS, AppleScript
+tags: Tutorial, Python, Automation, macOS
 ---

 # Interacting with Siri using the command line